Three Men to Kill: Release and reception

 The film was released in France on October 31, 1980.
 With 2,194,795 tickets sold, the film ranked 16th at the French box-office that year.
 It was Delon's most commercially successful film since Two Men in Town (1973).

-The Japanese distributors reportedly cut the finale where Delon is assassinated and thus gave the film a happy ending.
-(Which somewhat more closely resembles the ending of the novel).
+The Japanese distributors reportedly cut the finale where Delon is assassinated and thus gave the film a happy ending (somewhat more closely resembling the end of the novel).

 Pierre Murat wrote in Télérama: "This well-made and efficient thriller by Jacques Deray, where Delon does the perfect Delon and where music plays one of the main roles, definitely has more than one trump card up its sleeve."